MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending.md

 We recommend the use of Azure Policy to audit or enforce compliance on Virtual Networks at scale, following the [design principle of policy-driven governance](/azure/cloud-adoption-framework/ready/landing-zone/design-principles#policy-driven-governance) or use Azure Virtual Network Manager Security Admin rules to achieve similar outcomes for NSGs.

 We also recommend that the platform/network teams should only create a Virtual Network in the application team’s subscription if it requires peering back to a hub Virtual Network or Virtual WAN Hub.
-Furthermore, if it does require peering we still suggest creating a blank Virtual Network with no Subnets and then allow the application teams to create Subnets as they require for their application/service.
-The platform/network team remain in control of the Virtual Networks governance/security posture via Azure Policies assigned to the Management Group hierarchy that the Subscription is placed in and/or via Azure Virtual Network Manager security admin rules.
+Furthermore, if it does require peering we still suggest creating a blank Virtual Network with no Subnets and then allow the application teams to create subnets as they require for their application/service.
+The platform/network team remains in control of the Virtual Networks governance/security posture via Azure Policies assigned to the Management Group hierarchy that the Subscription is placed in and/or via Azure Virtual Network Manager security admin rules.

 #### IP address management

-When connecting to a common network topology that is in a single routing domain, it is critical that unique and non-overlapping IP addressing is used for each virtual network within the routing domain.
+When connecting to a common network topology that is in a single routing domain, it's critical that unique and non-overlapping IP addressing is used for each virtual network within the routing domain.
 These are the Virtual Networks that require peering to a central hub Virtual Network or Virtual WAN Hub.

 Commonly customers have an IP Address Management (IPAM) system in place, and some may have this accessible behind an API so IP Address blocks can be assigned programmatically also.
 This can also be built into your Subscription vending process by making a call to the IPAM API as a step before creating the subscription and associated Virtual Networks to request an IP address space to pass into the subscription and Virtual Networks creation input parameters.

 IP address exhaustion is a common concern for some customers and therefore a key point to keep in mind is that Azure Virtual Networks can have their Address Spaces expanded or added to, with non-contiguous IP Address blocks, at any time.
 For more information, see the [Manage a Virtual Network](/azure/virtual-network/manage-virtual-network#add-or-remove-an-address-range).

-With this in mind it is therefore recommended that you appropriately size your Virtual Networks at the time of creation in an effort to conserve IP addresses.
-The table below shows how many usable IP addresses you can have in Azure Virtual Networks for common subnet sizes to help you plan appropriately.
+With this in mind it's therefore recommended that you appropriately size your Virtual Networks at the time of creation to conserve IP addresses.
+The following table shows how many usable IP addresses you can have in Azure Virtual Networks for common subnet sizes to help you plan appropriately.

 |Usable Azure IP Addresses Required|Subnet Size|
 |---|---|